Thoughts on Landing Tech Internships

 The people who will open the doors for you are often not technical at all.
 Recruiters are often TOLD what to look for by hiring managers who defer to engineering managers who identify sets of skills (coding languages, qualifications, education) they deem necessary to fill a specific position on their team.

 Hiring managers then digitize resumes and use tools like ranking based on keywords to identify candidates for interviews.
 As a result, it’s possible that everyone involved in this process may not be technical at all.
 This is a reality we must deal with.
 However, you can learn to use this process to your advantage.
-If you’re interested in some tips on how to take advantage of resume ranking algorithms, check out my post (TBD) on this topic.
+Use keywords from the relevant job description to boost your resume in your target’s company’s ranking algorithm.

 My advice for landing an internship based on your year in school.
 Please be aware that the below are suggestions based on my own experiences.
 Some content might contradict the standard advice given by university career offices (eg. the “Spray and Pray” method), but have done me more good than harm in the past.
 Here goes…